Xuxa: Fortune and investments

-With the initial salary at Globo TV of US$40,000, Xuxa had several increases in its salary, which in 1987 had already reached one million dollars.
+After an initial salary at Globo TV of US$40,000, Xuxa saw several salary increases, which in 1987 had already reached one million dollars.
 Also in 1987 she founded "Beijinho Beijinho Produções", responsible for the co-production of television programs and albums.
-Until 1988, the companies of Xuxa were run by her father, retired soldier Luís Floriano Meneghel, mother, Alda, and brothers Cirano, Bladimir and Solange.
-That year, Marlene Mattos, director of her program and lawyer Luiz Cláudio Moreira took over the companies.
-The Xuxa film series premiered for theaters the same year, with the film Super Xuxa contra Baixo Astral, which was watched by more than 2.8 million viewers.
-That year the artist's fortune was over R$50 million.
-In 1989 Xuxa already shared with Hebe Camargo the title of highest-paid host of Latin America, receiving only in the Globe TV US$1.5 million monthly.
-This year, she bought the "MG Meneghel" farm in Rio Bonito, Rio de Janeiro, which had three million square meters and had 50 mango trees and 200 dairy cattle.
-Also in 1989, the activities of the Xuxa Meneghel Foundation, which carries out four social development programs (Program for Networks and Political Incidence, Program for Socio-educational Actions, Integrated Assistance Program and the Institutional Partnerships Program) began.
+Until 1988, the companies of Xuxa were run by her parents and brothers Cirano, Bladimir, and Solange.
+That year, the director of Xuxa's program, Marlene Mattos, and lawyer Luiz Cláudio Moreira took over her companies.
+The Xuxa film series premiered in theaters the same year with the film Super Xuxa contra Baixo Astral, which was seen by more than 2.8 million viewers.
+By this point, Xuxa's fortune was over R$50 million.
+In 1989 Xuxa already shared with Hebe Camargo the title of highest-paid host of Latin America, receiving US$1.5 million monthly from Globo TV alone.
+In 1989, she bought the three million square meter "MG Meneghel" farm in Rio Bonito, Rio de Janeiro; the farm also had 50 mango trees and 200 dairy cattle.
+The activities of the Xuxa Meneghel Foundation, which carries out four social development programs (Program for Networks and Political Incidence, Program for Socio-educational Actions, Integrated Assistance Program, and the Institutional Partnerships Program) also began during that time.

-In 1990 Xuxa had already reached the mark of 12 million records sold, which had generated a turnover of more than $110 million, of which 20% was destined for it.
-The 1990 movie Lua de Cristal, was watched by more than 5 million viewers and generated a profit of $5 million for Xuxa Productions.
-Also in 1990 she founded "Xuxa International Corporation", based in the Cayman Islands, a well-known tax haven, responsible for collecting royalties and royalties around the world.
-Xuxa's royalties varied between 5% and 20% of the final profit from the sale of products licensed under its brand.
-Xuxa made a final profit of $19 million in 1990, resulting in her 37th appearance on Forbes' list of "Top 40 Most Enlightened Celebrities" in 1991, the first Latin American to appear on the list.
+In 1990 she founded the Xuxa International Corporation, based in the Cayman Islands, a well-known tax haven, which was responsible for collecting royalties from Xuxa's international enterprises.
+Her royalties varied between 5% and 20% of the final profit from the sale of products licensed under her brand.
+Xuxa made a total profit of $19 million in 1990, resulting in her 37th appearance on Forbes' list of "Top 40 Most Enlightened Celebrities" in 1991, the first Latin American to appear on the list.
 The magazine reported that her fortune had already surpassed that of Madonna and was equated with that of Arnold Schwarzenegger.